The Ten Stages of the Russian Genocide in Ukraine

 Russia has committed extensive war crimes in Ukraine, including mass executions and the relentless bombardment of civilian dwellings, power plants, and dams.
 Russia has used incendiary weapons prohibited by international law.
 It has targeted and killed both soldiers and civilians in areas it captures.

-Rape and sexual assault by Russian troops is widespread in occupied territories.
-These war crimes are inflicted upon Ukrainians of all genders and ages with the deliberate aim of destroying existing and future generations.
-This includes forced pregnancies resulting from rape by Russian soldiers and genital mutilation hinder and prevent procreation, a direct violation of Article 2(d) of the Genocide Convention.
+Rape and sexual assault by Russian troops is widespread in areas Russia invades and in occupied territories.
+War crimes are inflicted upon Ukrainian civilians of all genders and ages with the deliberate aim of destroying existing and future generations.
+These crimes include forced pregnancies resulting from rape by Russian soldiers and genital mutilation to hinder and prevent procreation, direct violations of Article 2(d) of the Genocide Convention.

-In addition to torture and rape, Russia continues to abduct Ukrainian children, forcibly placing them in so-called “re-education camps” with the intention of erasing their Ukrainian heritage.
-This and other blatant violations of international law align with the UN Security Council’s six grave violations against children in times of war.
+In addition to torture and rape, Russia has abducted tens of thousands of Ukrainian children, forcibly placing them in Russian “re-education camps” with the intention of erasing their Ukrainian identities.
+These kidnappings and other war crimes violate the Geneva Conventions as interpreted in the UN Security Council’s six grave violations against children in times of war.

 Russia’s persecution extends to the eradication of all cultures that are considered non-Russian, including the culture of Crimean Tatars.
 The persecution of this ethnic minority dates back to the eighteenth century, and was at its apex when Stalin deported all Tatars to Siberia.
-Russia has intensified its oppression of Tatars since its 2014 of Crimea.
-Since the 2022 full-scale invasion, of Ukraine, Russia has employed widespread arrests, imprisonment, and torture of Tatars.
+Russia has intensified its oppression of Tatars since its 2014 invasion of Crimea.
+Since the 2022 full-scale invasion of Ukraine, Russia has intensified its widespread arrests, imprisonment, and torture of Crimean Tatars.

-Recent discussions between Putin and President Trump about ending the war have included proposals by Trump for Ukraine to cede territory to Russia, specifically Donetsk, Luhansk, and Crimea.
+Recent discussions between Putin and President Trump about ending the war have included proposals by Putin and Trump for Ukraine to cede territory to Russia, specifically Donetsk, Luhansk, and Crimea.
 Trump tries to justify this appeasement by claiming that he wants to stop the heavy losses of Russian forces that have resulted from Russia’s illegal invasion of Ukraine.
-The parallel is the appeasement by Neville Chamberlain of Hitler at Munich, where the Nazi dictator won territory without struggle by making a false promise of peace.
-The result was the Nazi invasion of Europe.
+The parallel is the appeasement by Neville Chamberlain of Hitler at Munich, where the Nazi dictator won territory without military action by making a false promise of peace.
+The result was the Nazi invasion of Europe and the Holocaust.

 Russia controls nearly 20 percent of Ukraine’s territory.
 According to the Office of the U.N.
 High Commissioner for Refugees (UNHCR), 10.6 million Ukrainians have been displaced, with over 6.9 million spread across Europe.
 Ten percent of Ukrainian homes have been destroyed, and a quarter of the population is impoverished.

-10. Denial: Denial runs from the beginning of the genocidal process and lasts long after the killing is over.
-Unless trials prove that genocide occurred and determine who committed it, denial may last for over a hundred years, as it has in Turkey about the Armenian Genocide.
+9. Denial: Denial runs from the beginning of the genocidal process and lasts long after the killing is over.
+Unless trials prove that genocide occurred and punish those who committed it, denial may last for over a hundred years, as it has in Turkey about the Armenian Genocide.

 Russia continues to deny its past genocides against Ukraine.
-Russia refuses to acknowledge the Holodomor genocide of 1932 -1933, when over three million Ukrainians starved in Stalin’s man-made famine.
+Russia refuses to acknowledge the Holodomor genocide of 1932 -1933, when over four million Ukrainians starved in Stalin’s man-made famine.

 Conclusion